mulesoft-labs/smart-connectors-integration-tests/README.md

 # smart-connectors-integration-tests
-bundle with smart connectors and apps using them.
+Bundle with several Smart Connectors and Mule Apps using them.